 If you find yourself being confronted by law enforcement on a domestic violence complaint, you will likely be arrested.
 Your best option when questioned by police is to exercise your constitutional right to remain silent and not admit to anything since even a single act that could be construed as a threat of violence could be enough to constitute probable cause to arrest you.

-Promptly contact a criminal defense attorney if charged with a domestic violence offense since you face certain jail time and severe consequences to your life.
+Promptly contact a domestic violence defense attorney if charged with a domestic violence offense since you face certain jail time and severe consequences to your life.